awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-django.md

    ```

    This setting, `WSGIPath`, specifies the location of the WSGI script that Elastic Beanstalk uses to start your application\.
+**Note**
+If you're using an Amazon Linux AMI Python platform version \(preceding Amazon Linux 2\), replace the value for `WSGIPath` with `ebdjango/wsgi.py`\.
+The value in the example works with the Gunicorn WSGI server, which isn't supported on Amazon Linux AMI platform versions\.

 1. Deactivate your virtual environment with the `deactivate` command\.